Patreon vs Ghost – A Comprehensive Comparison

 Winner: Tie

-Patreon I like more if you’re wanting to offer 5+ tiers for subscribers.
-I also like how you can limit how many subscribers at each tier are allowed.
 Ghost is better because the sign up process is fast and easy.
 The platform also allows for a better use of promo codes.
 Both platforms provide adequate “thank you” page customization.

 Ghost vs Patreon conclusion

 So that’s it for my breakdown of Patreon vs. Ghost.
 Overall I love using Ghost.
 No transaction fees and you can create content that ranks organically where you can engage in affiliate marketing or run display ads on your website like Google AdSense, custom design, and a custom domain.
-You also get unlimited email marketing.
+You also get unlimited broadcast email marketing.